jonelo/jonelo/README.md

 - https://www.credly.com/users/johann-loefflmann/badges and
 - https://www.linkedin.com/in/johannloefflmann/ - let's keep in touch!

 I hold an university degree in Information Technology from an University of Applied Sciences in Germany.
 I am Ex-Sun Microsystems, and Ex-Oracle.
-I am a SCJD, and OCP Java SE, and I have a bunch of other international certificates that could be nailed to the wall.
+I am a SCJP, SCJD, and OCP Java SE, and I have a bunch of other international certificates that could be nailed to the wall.
 And you know what?
 I don't care what you have done in the past, I am interesting in that what you could do today!
 My motto: "people rarely succeed until they have fun in what they are doing".

 ## NumericalChameleon